SyedAmer-9/VEHICLE-INSURANCE-DOMAIN/README.md

 author and author_email -> simple metadata
 packages=find_packages() -> it tells setup.py what code to include in the package in our case find_packages() automatically finds all folders that have an __init__.py file in our case src and all its subfolders contain __init__.py so it includes all those code

 now about pyproject.toml(the modern way) ->It's the modern standard.
-It not only defines your package but also configures all your development tools from file we can see  [tool.setuptools] -> section tells your build tool packages={find={}}->this line is the new,declarative wat to say find_packages() [tool.setuptools.dynamic] -> this is for settings that are dynamically loaded from other files
+It not only defines your package but also configures all your development tools toml stands for (toms obvious minimal language) from file we can see  [tool.setuptools] -> section tells your build tool packages={find={}}->this line is the new,declarative wat to say find_packages() [tool.setuptools.dynamic] -> this is for settings that are dynamically loaded from other files